Back to all publications

 Like many other jurisdictions, the Canadian Intellectual Property Office (CIPO) has implemented extensions of time for certain deadlines relating to patents, industrial designs and trademarks due to COVID-19.
-These extensions have been ongoing since March 16, 2020, and are currently set to end on August 7, 2020, meaning that certain due dates falling between March 16 and August 7, inclusive, are automatically extended to August 10.
-It is possible that further extensions will be provided.
+These extensions have been ongoing since March 16, 2020, and are currently set to end on August 28, 2020, meaning that certain due dates falling between March 16 and August 28, inclusive, are automatically extended to August 31.
 The CIPO website details how CIPO operations are being modified in view of COVID-19.

 Despite these extensions being available, we recommend that all original due dates be met if possible.
 The extensions do not apply to all due dates and, in some cases, extensions are only available up to certain maximum time periods.
 Please reach out to one of our professionals if you need to discuss a particular matter.

 CIPO remains open for business, but has warned of significant delays in their services while most of their staff is working remotely.